priyalviroja/security-paradox/src/epiphanies/the-mirage-of-control.md

 What if security leadership isn't about control at all?

-I keep coming back to this: in complex systems, control is an illusion.
+In complex systems, control is an illusion.
 You can't control a system with 10,000 microservices, 500 engineers, 50 third-party integrations, and attack surface that grows every sprint.

-But here's the paradox that keeps me up at night: **the pursuit of control makes you less secure.**
+But here's the paradox: **the pursuit of control makes you less secure.**

 Why?
 Because control creates brittleness.
 When you design for perfect prevention, you don't design for inevitable failure.
 When you believe your controls work, you stop looking for what's slipping through.
 When you optimize for compliance, you stop optimizing for resilience.

-I've watched this pattern repeat: organizations with the most sophisticated controls often have the slowest detection, the worst incident response, the longest recovery times.
+The pattern repeats: organizations with the most sophisticated controls often have the slowest detection, the worst incident response, the longest recovery times.
 They invested everything in the wall and nothing in what happens when the wall falls.

-The mature leaders I've studied don't measure control—they measure *influence*.
+The mature security leaders don't measure control—they measure *influence*.
 They shape behavior, culture, and incentives.
 They design systems that assume breach, expect failure, plan for chaos.

 They ask different questions:
 - "When this fails—not if—how quickly will we know?"